Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_introduction/tasty_bytes_introduction.md

 <img src="assets/tasty_bytes_header.png"/>

 ### Overview
-Within this Tasty Bytes Introduction Quickstart you will first be learning about the fictious food truck brand, Tasty Bytes, created by the frostbyte team at Snowflake.
+Within this Tasty Bytes Introduction Quickstart you will first be learning about the fictious food truck brand, Tasty Bytes, created by Snowflake.

 After learning about the Tasty Bytes Organization, we will complete the process of setting up the Tasty Bytes Foundational Data Model, Workload Specific Roles + Warehouses and all necessary Role Based Access Control (RBAC).